scaleoutsystems/fedn/docs/projects.rst

 Note that we here assume execution in the correct Python environment.

-To deploy a project to FEDn (Studio or pseudo-local) we simply compress the compute package as a .tgz file. using fedn command line tool or manually:
 To run a project on FEDn we compress the entire client folder as a .tgz file.
 There is a utility command in the FEDn CLI to do this:

 .. code-block:: bash